domingoesteban/pytorch_sac/README.md

 ## Usage

-- Run (train) the algorithm with a continuous observation and action OpenAI-gym environment (E.g. Pendulum-v0)
+- Run (train) the algorithm with a continuous observation-action space OpenAI-gym environment (E.g. Pendulum-v0)

 ```